-- Unstructured data is the inconsistent type of data that does not have any format, sequence, and structure.
+- Unstructured data is an inconsistent type of data that does not have any format, sequence, or structure.
 It is error-prone when indexing is performed on it.
 This is why it is not easy to operate and understand unstructured data.

-Data is amongst the biggest assets a company possesses in the current time.
+Data is among the biggest assets a company possesses at the current time.
 Consider bank payments.
 When you shop online, merchants collect your data related to your transactions, as well as of other shoppers, like –

 - Mode of payment

 Then, the merchants analyze this data and make data products based on these parameters, which exclude customers’ personal information.
 These data products are then sold to banks that use this information to target potential customers by offering exciting offers to them based on these data products.
 As a result, they are able to increase their customer base.

 Big Data refers to a significant amount of data and deals with complex and large sets of data that conventional data processing systems cannot handle.
 Big Data has techniques and tools that extract structured, semi-structured, and unstructured data, store this data systematically, and then produce useful information from it.
 There are six characteristics of Big Data, which are mentioned below.

 There is a wide range of data collected from various sources, which can be videos, images, audio files, unstructured data, or documents.
 Big Data tools help in processing all types of data.